CROCS: A Two-Stage Clustering Framework for Behaviour-Centric Consumer Segmentation with Smart Meter Data: Discussion

 \subsubsection{(v)-(vii) Flexible Handling of Non-Synchronised Data, Regular Discontinuities, and Missing Data}

-CROCS flexibly handles irregularities in input data that commonly hinder other consumer clustering approaches, owing primarily to the RLS consumer representation.
+CROCS naturally handles irregularities and discontinuities in input data that commonly hinder other consumer clustering approaches by treating each consumer's available DLPs as an unordered set when deriving their RLS.

-Because the RLS is computed independently on each consumer’s available set of DLPs, the framework does not require time-synchronised or equal-length series.
+Consequently, the framework does not require time-synchronised or equal-length series.
 Consumers with staggered installation dates or different quantities of relevant historical data can therefore be included without truncating longer records or discarding more recent installations.

-The method is likewise robust to regular discontinuities, such as those created when analysing workdays separately from weekends (as in \Cref{Sec:Application}).
-In CROCS, gaps between selected subsets of days do not create spurious temporal dependencies in the RLS representation, unlike approaches that require concatenating subsequences of long time series.

-Finally, CROCS can accommodate sizeable quantities of missing data simply by omitting affected days from the RLS computation, avoiding the need for large-scale imputation or consumer exclusion.
+Regular discontinuities, such as those created when analysing workdays separately from weekends (as in \Cref{Sec:Application}), are likewise accommodated.
+Unlike approaches that require concatenating subsequences of long time series, gaps between selected subsets of days do not introduce spurious temporal dependencies into the RLS representation.
+Finally, missing data can be handled simply by omitting significantly affected days from the RLS computation, avoiding the need for large-scale imputation or consumer exclusion.
 This ensures that segmentation makes use of the maximum amount of reliable information while maintaining representativeness across the population.

-By remaining inclusive of consumers with incomplete, non-synchronised, or discontinuous data, CROCS ensures valuable data are not wasted, and provides more equitable foundations for DSM and DR program design.
+By addressing these limitations, CROCS minimises the amount of reliable data discarded, and provides more equitable foundations for DSM and DR program design.